norm/marknormanfrancis.com/source/about/2020-rebuild.markdown

 ```
-title = 'About the rebuild'
+title = 'About the 2020 rebuild'
+published = 2020-06-02T13:58:51Z
+updated = 2021-06-23T05:15:00Z
 origin = 'mnf'
-noindex = true
+type = 'article'
-page_class = 'about article'
+page_class = 'about'
+updated_explanation = """
+  This was originally an explanation linked from the header of every
+  page of this site as I started work redeveloping it in 2020.
+I've turned
+  it into an article and posted it under the date it was first written.
+  I won't be keeping the todo list updated, but it is correct as of
+  June 23, 2021.
+"""
+previous_slug = [
+    '/about-the-rebuild',
+]
-type = 'timeless'
+tag = [
+    'colophon',
+]
 ```

-# About the rebuild

 [![Sketches of how to do CSS on a whiteboard](https://mnf.m17s.net/2012/07/31/dropping-a-css-knowledge-bomb-on-rujmah.jpg)][img] Hello world.